Life is a Journey: Dress for it

 Life is a journey, indeed.
 For more information about André Wilson, the services he provides through Black Garment Bag and to follow him, check out his website: www.blackgarmentbag.com or follow him on Instagram at #blackgarmentbag

 About the Author

 Kelly Vrajitoru has been a journalist, writer and freelancer for over twenty years.
-She has written for corporate and strategic communications, non-profit organizations, and contributed to diverse brand campaigns in conjunction with PR and Ad agencies.
-When not writing, she enjoys reading, traveling and spending time with her family.
-Contact her directly at http://LinkedIn.com/in/Kelly-vrajitoru-37129620 or via email at email@example.com
+She has written for corporate and strategic communications, non-profit organizations, and contributed to diverse brand campaigns with PR/Ad agencies.
+When not writing, she spends her time reading, traveling and with her family.
+Contact her directly at http://linkedin.com/in/kelly-vrajitoru-37129620 or via email at firstname.lastname@example.org.

 Bold, modernistic men's fashion